 At NYUAD, all research involving human subjects (funded or not funded) must be reviewed and approved by the University's Institutional Review Board (IRB) before being carried out.
 The NYUAD IRB is authorized to review and approve research involving human subjects through a Federalwide Assurance, an agreement with the US Department of Health and Human Services, through the Office for Human Research Protections (OHRP).

-At the institutional level, the HRPP — under the jurisdiction of the Vice Provost of Research Administration and University Partnerships — includes: the Institutional Review Board (IRB) and Research Ethics Committee (REC), the Administrative Support Staff, the investigators and their research teams, research study sponsors (where applicable), and the research participants themselves..
+At the institutional level, the HRPP — under the jurisdiction of the Vice Provost for Research Policies and Governance — includes: the Institutional Review Board (IRB) and Research Ethics Committee (REC), the Administrative Support Staff, the investigators and their research teams, research study sponsors (where applicable), and the research participants themselves.
 The written procedures of the NYUAD HRPP plan fully describe the IRB membership and operations, IRB administrative support, and other matters pertinent to the conduct of research involving human subjects at NYUAD.

 In its Federalwide Assurance (FWA), NYUAD assures that all research involving human subjects will comply with the ethical principles of the Belmont Report (PDF) and that all federal regulations governing research involving human subjects will be followed for research funded by US federal sponsors.